spermking93/KUGiftedCode/eco/README.md

 # Schedules

-This is repository for Junior Software Heoes 2020 - Sponsored by Samseong
+This is repository for Junior Software Heroes 2020 - Sponsored by Samseong
 with KU and JA
 # Smart Eco Systems